 In addition to these, you could ask about:

-Q #1) How would the career growth be like in this company?
+Q #1) What would career growth be like in this company?

 Q #2) How long has the company been in this business?
 (Also, if you could research this kind of information beforehand, it will be more beneficial.
 But if you haven’t, it is ok to ask the interviewer.)